selirah/deel-autcomplete-component/questions.md

 Passing information from a child components to their parent can be achieved using either of the methods described below:

 - Using **Props** and **Callbacks** - this method involves passing a callback function from the parent component to the child component as a prop.
 The child component can invoke this callback function with the necessary data or information as argument.
-The parent can then receive this information and perform any neccessary actions.
+The parent can then receive this information and use it for something else.
   <br>
   Example: